canonical/mir/doc/sphinx/architecture.md

 ## `/src/miral`
 - See [MirAL](#miral) for more details
-- The public-facing interface for this implementation is in `/include/miral/miral`
 - Most of the classes in this directory look like this:

     ```c++